lsuhov/android-kotlin-showcase/README.md

 field I've put the package name of the app which is com.test.showcase.masterdetail_kotlintechnology.
 Also in the API section please select 'Most Popular API'.

-After you receive the apiKey, you'll have to add it to the build.gradle from your home directory, in the following format:
+After you receive the apiKey, you'll have to add it to the gradle.properties from your home directory, in the following format:
 MASTER_DETAIL_APP_API_KEY_NYT_MOST_VIEWED="YOUR API KEY"
 More info in this link: https://medium.com/code-better/hiding-api-keys-from-your-android-repository-b23f5598b906